HFL FFNet Model Training with a Sample Local Dataset (iai_ffnet)

 To help you get started with federated learning in the integrate.ai system, we’ve provided a tutorial based on synthetic data with pre-built configuration files that you can run using a task runner.
 In this example, you will train a federated feedforward neural network (iai_ffn) using data from two datasets.
 The datasets, model, and data configuration are provided for you.

-Tip: make sure you have installed the SDK and set up a task runner.
+Make sure you have installed the SDK and registed your dataset(s).

 Understanding Models